isomerpages/moe-ganengsengsch/_co-curriculum/Character & Citizenship Edn/Sexuality Education.md

 <tbody>
   <tr>
     <td class="tg-tsok" rowspan="3">Respectful Relationships &amp; Safety</td>
-    <td class="tg-tsok">1<br><br>(60 mins)</td>
+    <td class="tg-tsok">Love Yourself, Love Others<br>Lesson 1A<br>(60 mins)</td>
+    <td class="tg-tsok">This lesson focuses on dating respectfully in healthy relationships.
+Students will learn about self-esteem, their sources of influence (e.g. friends’ perception) on self-esteem, the impact of one’s self-esteem on our mental well-being as well as relationships with others.
+Students will also learn how emotional reactions can affect relationships positively or negatively.
+Students will also learn that maturity and readiness are important when entering into a dating relationship.  </td>
 		<td class="tg-tsok">·         Know that self-perception and identity have an impact on our self-esteem and how we interact with others and the choices we make, both online and offline.<br><br>·         Understand that expectations of oneself and others may differ and can affect one’s emotions, thoughts and behaviours.<br><br>·         Recognise what healthy dating relationships involve and know that readiness is important when entering into a dating relationship.</td>
-    <td class="tg-tsok">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
+    <td class="tg-tsok">*Lessons will be conducted during CCE lessons*</td>
   </tr>
   <tr>
     <td class="tg-tsok">2<br><br>(60 mins)</td>